-Ad-valorem taxes matter for gross wages but are irrelevant for net wages.
-This is because unions bid less aggressively for higher wages if taxes are higher.
-For Cobb-Douglas technology this effect exactly cancels with the increase in net wages due to lower labor demand.
+Ad-valorem taxes matter for the gross wage differential but are irrelevant for net wages.
+This is because unions can appropriate less rents if taxes are higher.
+For Cobb-Douglas technology this effect exactly cancels with the adverse effect on labor demand (see equations (11) and (12)).